Dimers and Circle patterns: Spider move, central move and Miquel dynamics

-\begin{corollary} Suppose $u:\Z^2\to\C$ gives the centers of a circle pattern with constant intersection angle $\alpha$ and $z$ is some other circle pattern with $u$ as centers.
+If a circle pattern has the same centers as that of a circle pattern with constant intersection angles, then its intersection points undergo rigid rotation under Miquel dynamics: \begin{corollary} Suppose $u:\Z^2\to\C$ gives the centers of a circle pattern with constant intersection angle $\alpha$ and $z$ is some other circle pattern with $u$ as centers.
 Then the orbit of every intersection point $z$ of the circle pattern lies on a circle, and $M_b\circ M_w$ rotates the point around the circle by angle $2\alpha$. \end{corollary} \begin{proof} For each elementary quad $Q=u_{m,n}u_{m+1,n}u_{m+1,n+1}u_{m,n+1}$, the diagonals intersect at angle $\alpha$.
 We denote $\tilde{z}_0$ the intersection of the diagonals while $z_0$ is the intersection of the circles at $u_{m,n}u_{m+1,n}u_{m+1,n+1}u_{m,n+1}$.
 Generally, $z_0 \neq \tilde{z}_0$ unless $z$ is the circle pattern of constant intersection angle.
 Applying a Miquel's move $M_w$ once, $\tilde z_0$ is fixed while $z_0$ is reflected across one of the diagonals to $M_{w}(z_0)$.
 Applying a black mutation $M_b$, the point is reflected across the other diagonal.
 In both cases, the distance to $\tilde{z}$ is preserved.
 Hence the orbit of $z_0$ lies on a circle centered at $\tilde{z}_0$.

 Thus $z_0$ is reflected successively across two lines (emanating from $\tilde z_0$) meeting at angle $\alpha$; two such reflections define a rotation around $\tilde z_0$ of angle $2\alpha$. \end{proof}